ucsf-wynton/wynton-website-hpc/docs/howto/jupyterhub.md

 There are several ways one can setup an environment, we recommend using `virtualenv`.
 See [Installing packages to a virtual environment](https://wynton.ucsf.edu/hpc/howto/python.html#2-installing-to-a-virtual-environment-aka-virtualenv) for instructions.

-## Creating a kernel for virtual environment:
+## Creating a kernel for virtual environment

 To create a kernel that you can access from JHUB follow the steps below Activate the virtual environment: